mach6/go-covercheck/README.md

 ### Via `go install`

 You can install `go-covercheck` using the `go install` command, if you don't care about official releases.
-Versions installed this way are not be stamped with build information, such as the version number or commit sha.
+Versions installed this way are not stamped with build information, such as the version number or commit sha.

 ```shell
 go install github.com/mach6/go-covercheck/cmd/go-covercheck@latest